 For many people, it becomes prevalent in early childhood or onset as an adult.

-This article will explain some of the reasons asthma attacks occur and will show you how to handle them.
+This article will explain some of the reasons why asthma attacks occur and it will show you how to handle them.
 This will make them easier to deal with.

-Asthma is different for each individual and the intensity and duration of the asthma attack or episode can greatly determine the severity of one’s asthma.
+Asthma classification can be a tricky topic for many people.
+It is different for each individual and the health of your lungs can greatly determine the severity of the attacks.

-Anyone who has been diagnosed with asthma should strive to be knowledgeable about the nature of the condition.
-When you learn more about your type of asthma, it is much easier to deal with.
+Anyone who has been diagnosed with asthma should strive to be knowledgeable about the condition.
+A breathing problem can be a scary thing to live with.
+But when you learn more about your type of asthma, it is much easier to deal with.

 Described by physicians as a chronic inflammatory disease of the lung airway, asthma can become something that touches every aspect of your life.

-It is a disease of the respiratory system in which the airways narrow down often in response to a “trigger” meaning exposure to cold air, exercise, allergen or emotional stress.
+It is a disease of the respiratory system in which the airways swell This is often in response to a “trigger” such as exposure to cold air, exercise, allergen or emotional stress.

 These symptoms of asthma can range from mild to life threatening and can be controlled by drugs and separate lifestyle changes.
 But the complications can cause even more trouble.

-When we hear of allergy and asthma studies, we often find them lumpted together.
+When we hear of allergy and asthma studies, we often find them lumped together.
 Is there really a connection between allergies and asthma?
 To get to the answer to this, we must first learn what allergies and asthma actually are.

-Asthma is a chronic lung condition, characterized by difficulty in breathing due to extra sensitive or hyper-responsive airways.
-During an asthma attack, the airways become irritated and react by swelling and obstructing the flow of air to and from the lungs.
+During an asthma attack, the lung airways become irritated, swell and obstruct the flow of air to and from the lungs.